 The promise of liberation from the Ottomans led many Jews and Arabs to support the allied powers during World War 1, leading to the emergence of widespread Arab nationalism.
 Both Arab nationalism and Zionism had their formative beginning in Europe.

 The Zionist Congress was established in Basel in 1897, while the “Arab Club” was established in Paris in 1906.

-The population of the late 19th century in Southern Syria (later British Palestine and eventually Israel and the Palestinians Authority) reached 600,000- mostly Muslim Arabs, but also significant minorities of Jews, Christians, Druze and some Samaritans and Bahai’s.
+The population of the late 19th century in Southern Syria (later British Palestine and eventually Israel and the Palestinian Authority) reached 600,000- mostly Muslim Arabs, but also significant minorities of Jews, Christians, Druze, and some Samaritans and Bahai’s.

 At that time, Jerusalem did not extend beyond the walled area and had a population of only a few tens of thousands.
 Collective farms, known as kibbutzim, were established, as was the first entirely Jewish city in modern times, Tel Aviv.